Muntadher Mohammed: Club career

 Mohammed was on the bench for Al-Zawraa's AFC Champions League match on 7 April 2021, against Al-Wahda in Abu Dhabi.
-On 19 July 2021, Muntadher started the Iraq FA Cup final in the Iraqi El Clasico against rivals Al-Quwa Al-Jawiya, playing the full ninety as his side lost on penalties.
+On 19 July 2021, Muntadher started the Iraq FA Cup final in the Iraqi Classico against rivals Al-Quwa Al-Jawiya, playing the full ninety as his side lost on penalties.
 Two months later, he came on as Al-Zawraa beat Al-Jawiya to take the 2021 Iraqi Super Cup, his first title at club and senior level.

+Muntadher Mohammad joined the Esteghlal team on August 3, 2023 with a two-year contract.

 International career

 Mohammed has represented Iraq at every single age category, winning three titles and captaining his country from U-18 onwards, and has competed at the AFC Asian Championship and FIFA World Cup at youth level.

 Iraq U-14

 Muntadher received his first international call-up in 2014, when he travelled to Iran with Iraq's U-14s and won the AFC U-14 Championship, topping their group ahead of South Korea and beating North Korea in the final.